alphagov/govuk-design-system/src/styles/page-template/index.md

 {%- endcall %}

 {%- call addNunjucksOption(options, 'headerAttributes', 'Variable') -%}
 Add attributes to the `<header>` element.
-Add each attribute and its value in the `headerAttributes` object
+Add each attribute and its value in the `headerAttributes` object.
 {%- endcall %}
 {% endcall %}